The Three Absolute Best Cheeses for Cheeseburgers

 All American Cheese Burger.
 Photo credit: Wes Rowe

-We couldn’t let National Cheeseburger Day pass without investigating what the absolute best cheese for topping that burger might be.
-In speaking to both burger and cheese experts, we’re narrowing the choices down to just a few strong contenders.
+What’s the absolute best cheese for topping that burger?
+In speaking to both burger and cheese experts, we’ve narrowed the choices down to just three strong contenders.
 Here’s why.

 In upscale cheese circles, the debate stems from the fact that although fancy artisan cheeses might win on taste, heat tends to alter their flavor and texture, and is not always for the best.
-When talking about grilled cheese, burger cheese, macaroni, and cheese, the keyword is meltability.
+When talking about foods like grilled cheese, burger cheese, and macaroni and cheese, the key word is meltability.

 We asked Wes Rowe, chef at WesBurger 'N' More in San Francisco, for his thoughts on the matter.